Islandora/migrate_islandora_csv/README.md

 - subject
 - person

+We'll do this by creating three migrations, which follow the Extract-Transform-Load pattern.
+You extract the information from a source, process the data to transform it into the format you need, and load it into the destination system (e.g. Drupal).
+Migrations are stored in Drupal as configuration, which means they can be represented in yml, transferred to and from different sites, and are compatible with Drupal's configuration synchronization tools.
+And the structure of each yml file is arranged to follow the Extract-Transform-Load pattern.

-We'll do this by creating three migration yml files: one for files, one for nodes/subjects/people, and media (in that order).
-The other two are subjects and agents, which give us a chance to show off some techniques for working with multi-valued fields and complex field types.
+Now we're migrating five entity types, but we're only writing three migrations: files, nodes, and media.
+The other two, subjects and agents, will be generated during the node migration.
+This will give us a chance to show off some techniques for working with multi-valued fields, entity reference fields, and complex field types like `controlled_access_terms`'s `typed_relation` field.
 We'll also see how the migrate framework can help de-duplicate, and at the same time, linked data-ize :tm: your data.
 So hold on to your hats.
 We start with files.

 ## Ingesting Files